-A higher score on SPOTT (i.e. >66%) indicates that the company is being relatively transparent about their operations, policies and commitments to ESG best practice.
+A higher score on SPOTT indicates that the company is being relatively transparent about its operations, policies and commitments to ESG best practice.
 Some SPOTT indicators also consider the quality of policies and commitments, with higher scores awarded for more comprehensive policies.
 Higher scores may also reflect company reporting and externally verified information on implementation

-If a company scores >66% in its SPOTT assessment, this does not mean the company is itself “green” in an environmentally responsible sense – just that it is being more transparent on ESG issues than the other companies assessed.
+If a company receives a high score in its SPOTT assessment, this does not necessarily mean the company is itself environmentally responsible – just that it is being more transparent in its ESG reporting than other companies with a lower score.